Table Cloth Time-Lapse Table Mountain, Cape Town

 Our digs in Camp’s Bay are delightful.
-While we don’t have commanding views of the Bay, just a few minutes walk from the house, we do have an extraordinary view of Cape Town’s iconic Table Mountain.
+While we don’t have commanding views of the Bay, we do have the extraordinary views that enabled me to capture this timelapse of Table Mountain.

-The little ‘breeze’ was blowing at around 30mph (48kph), with gusts much higher, when I went to shoot this time lapse, so it’s pretty wonky!
+A little ‘breeze’ was blowing at around 30mph (48kph), with gusts much higher, when I went to shoot this time lapse, so it’s pretty wonky.
 Trying to keep a tripod steady in this wind was a task that would require welding equipment.
-I have a very sturdy tripod and it has an attachment to weight it down, to which I attached my camera bag with 20kgs of camera gear.
+I have a very sturdy tripod and it has an attachment to weigh it down, to which I attached my camera bag with 20kgs of camera gear.
 As wind and weather conditions conspired against me, I didn’t get a chance to re-shoot.

 At the centre of the frame you should see the spot where the Table Mountain Cable Car lets off its passengers.
-The view from there is extraordinary, however, I don’t think it was running the day I shot this due to the weather conditions.
-That would not have been a pleasant ride on a day with these winds!
+The view from there is extraordinary, however, I don’t think it was running the day I shot my Table Mountain timelapse due to the weather conditions.
+That would not have been a pleasant ride on a day with these kind of winds!